aredan/ciliumlabs/README.md

-## Cilium LABs with Kind
+### Cilium LABs with Kind
 This is based on https://github.com/chornberger-c2c/isovalent-cilium-lab/blob/main/lab.md with minor changes and all the steps together for easy follow-up.
-More stuff will be added coming soon.
+More stuff will be added soon.

 Why?

-I know that Cilium offers hosted LABs for free, but here I'm just trying to play with the labs in a different way and witout time constrain for lab completion.
+I know that Cilium offers hosted LABs for free, but here I'm just trying to play with the labs in a different way and without time constrain for lab completion.

-## Kind Installation.
+### Kind Installation.

-## CLI Tool.
+#### CLI Tool.

 ```shell
 # see https://kind.sigs.k8s.io/docs/user/quick-start#installation